ShiuLab/CRE-Pipeline/README.md

 Running on multiple clusters

-# Convert to TAMO format and concatenating files
+# Convert to TAMO format and concatanate files

 module load TAMO